johnhungerford/generic-schema/README.md

-The principle motivation behind this project is to allow you to generate a single, comprehensive description of a data types that can inform a variety of different I/O tasks, like serialization and documentation, with guaranteed consistency.
+The principle motivation behind this project is to allow you to generate a single, comprehensive description of a data types that can inform a variety of different I/O tasks like serialization and documentation generation with guaranteed consistency.

 In order to support this without making generic-schema itself responsible for serialization and API doc generation, it supports translation to type classes from